Jump to navigation

 The following are short-term projects which are in the process of being implemented.
 Please refer to the appropriate topic for further information.
 If a project was listed here before, please refer to the Provider Information web page for further information.

-The Accountable Care Collaborative Program is Medicaid's primary health care delivery model.
+The Accountable Care Collaborative Program is Health First Colorado's primary health care delivery model.
 ACC Primary Care Medical Providers (PCMPs) are key to the success of the ACC.
 Learn more about the ACC.

 This is a resource center for health care providers and is designed to provide key information regarding Affordable Care Act, Medicaid expansion and Connect for Health Colorado.
 The page and resources below will be updated as new information becomes available.

 Webinar for Nurses on the ACA & Talking To Patients About Their New Coverage Options

 Webinar for Other Health Care Providers on the ACA

 Colorado.gov/Health – Colorado’s consumer site for information about health care reform and health & wellness

 Material for download and placement in your waiting rooms

 For more information about Connect for Health Colorado, the new insurance marketplace, you can download partner resources and consumer resources.